programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Although Wordfish was initially developed by political scientists for researching political ideology, there is nothing inherently political about the dimension that it reveals: Wordfish can be used to extract latent dimensionality within any kind of corpus.
 There are many underlying factors that can drive the latent scaling dimension identified by a Wordfish model.
 If content is strongly motivated by the author’s political ideology, this dimension can separate texts from authors on opposing sides of a political issue.
 Wordfish brings into relief broad differences in content, based on the kinds of words used by each speaker.
 The interpretation of this latent dimension depends entirely on what happens to be the most salient content in a given corpus.

 Second, Wordfish develops a scale to describe the polarization of words within the corpus, and arranges those words along an analogous dimension to the document scale.
-Although the document scale is often the desired output of a Wordfish model, the placement of words along this scale can be more informative of the overall meaning, because it gives a concrete sense of which words are crucial to each pole of the oppositional discourse.
+Although the document scale is often the desired output of a Wordfish model, the placement of words along this scale can be more informative of the scale's overall meaning, because it gives a concrete sense of which words are crucial to each pole of the oppositional discourse.

 Scaling documents is less inherently meaningful without additional information.
 Metadata about the source of documents (in this lesson's case, the partisan indicator label assigned to the video channels) can be very helpful for determining whether the greatest differences exist within a given data source, or between data sources.
 For example, you might notice that comments from certain videos with shared perspectives are clustered together.